There’s more to Thailand than sun, sand and sea. Discover a world full of flavor, culture and curious contrasts.

-A promise of sybaritic pursuits from exotic cuisine to tropical pearl-white beaches lure travelers from all over the world to the Land of Smiles, Thailand’s affectionate nickname.
+A promise of sybaritic pursuits from exotic cuisine to tropical pearl-white beaches lure travelers from all over the world to the Land of Smiles, Thailand’s affectionate nickname, for the ultimate foodie vacation.

-While the capital city of Bangkok serves as a gateway to explore the country’s diverse regions, it is also a global travel destination in its own right.
+While the capital city of Bangkok serves as a gateway to explore the country’s diverse regions, it is also a cultural and culinary travel destination in its own right.
 With a population topping 10 million, the pulse of the city beats in its lively backstreets and tuk-tuk filled motorways.
 Everywhere you look traces of tradition meet modernity.

 Old Siam’s ancient temples contrast gleaming skyscrapers, robed Buddhist monks walk side-by-side with well-heeled locals and slick megamalls juxtapose crammed open-air markets.
 To navigate the city, travelers can board long-tail boats to cruise age-old canals or zip through key downtown districts on the speedy Skytrain.
 And that’s to say nothing of Bangkok’s world-famous fare.
 Epicures can eat their hearts out at curbside food stalls hawking sticky pad thai, slurp stir-fried noodles in Chinatown and relish pungent curries in Phahurat, the city’s Indian quarter.
 Sacred sites like the Golden Mount Temple, Grand Palace’s Emerald Buddha and Wat Pho's Reclining Buddha are a must-visit.
 To experience the capital’s more mischievous side, head to hedonist hangouts in Patpong and Soi Cowboy whose go-go girls and “ladyboy” cabarets give the red-light district its name.
 The glossier neighborhoods of Sukhumvit and Silom are more cosmopolitan in spirit, offering an abundance of stylish restaurants, cocktail bars and clubs.
 For a dose of respite, book yourself a Thai massage at a local spa.
 Or enjoy some breathing room at Poomjai Gardens, the riverside alleyways of Thonburi and the floating market at Wat Ta Kian temple before diving back into the fray.